vekatze/neut/book/src/commands.md

 - `2-0.tar.zst`
 - `2-1.tar.zst`

-In this case, the command `neut archive 2-2` searches the `archive` directory and get `2-0` and `2-1` as the older versions on `2-2`.
+In this case, the command `neut archive 2-2` searches the `archive` directory and gets `2-0` and `2-1` as the older versions on `2-2`.
 Here, these "older versions" are determined along [Semantic Versioning](https://semver.org/).

-This command then
+This command then does the following:

-1. computes all the digests of these older compatible tarballs,
+1. Computes all the digests of these older compatible tarballs
-2. creates a new `module.ens` that contains the list of the older digests, and
+2. Creates a new `module.ens` that contains the list of the older digests
-3. packs the ens file and the other source files to create a tarball `2-2.tar.zst`.
+3. Packs the ens file and the other required files to create a tarball `2-2.tar.zst`

 This digest information inside `module.ens` of `2-2.tar.zst` should appear like the below: